davedew/atomik_theme_clone/README.md

+# Due to a career change I am no longer maintaining this repo.

 ## Description

 This is an attempt to copy the Atomik theme provided with the Concrete CMS installation in to it's own installable package for designers to modify as they would like.